yashSrijan/nexmo-developer/_documentation/voice/overview.md

 # Voice API Overview

-The Nexmo Voice API is the easiest way to build high-quality voice applications in the Cloud.
-With the Voice API you:
+The Nexmo Voice API is the easiest way to build high-quality voice applications in the cloud.
+With the Voice API you can:

 * Build apps that scale with the web technologies that you are already using
 * Control the flow of inbound and outbound calls in JSON with Nexmo Call Control Objects (NCCO)